skytap/course-manager-examples/script-templates/node/README.md

 In addition, building a script from this template requires Docker to run containers.
 The `docker` utility should be on your system path.

 Access to the Course Manager API is required to build and publish packages to Course Manager.
 Before getting started, login as an administrator to Course Manager, access Admin menu > API keys, and create a new API key/secret pair to use.
-If you do not see this menu option, please contact Skytap Support to have API access enabled for your account.
+If you do not see this menu option, please contact Kyndryl Cloud Uplift Support to have API access enabled for your account.

 Scripts developed from this template require **Course Manager Script Host v10 or higher** for full compatibility.